How to influence customers with store atmosphere

 Another human variable to consider is the presence of other customers.
 Many studies have shown that overcrowding can have a negative impact on store atmosphere, and therefore on customer experience.

-These findings suggest that business owners should plan the layout of their stores carefully in order to ensure that there are no "traffic jams" in aisles.
+These findings suggest that business owners should plan the layout of their stores carefully in order to ensure that there are no ‘traffic jams’ in aisles.

 Additionally, having a sufficient amount of friendly, presentable and well-trained staff is an important consideration for maintaining customer satisfaction and encouraging approach behaviour.

-The wrong way to use POS
+The wrong way to use POS (what not to do)

 - Create a confusing environment with little informational signage.